 Adult Family Drug Court

-The Deschutes County Family Drug Court (DCFDC) is a court-supervised intensive treatment program serving parents in Deschutes County who have had their children removed from their custody or are at risk of having their children removed as a result of substance abuse.
+Deschutes County Family Drug Court (DCFDC) is a court-supervised treatment program serving parents in Deschutes County who have had their child(ren) removed from their custody or are at risk of having their child(ren) removed because of a substance use disorder.

-Family Drug Court incorporates a collaborative community approach to holding offenders accountable, treating parents gripped by addiction and keeping children safe.
-The program is coordinated and closely monitored by the Court under the direction of the Family Drug Court Judge.
+Family Drug Court incorporates a collaborative community approach to provide participants with the skills and resources necessary to recover from a substance use disorder, provide for the safe care and wellbeing of their children, and to become a responsible and productive member of the community.
+The program is closely monitored by the court under the direction of the Family Drug Court Judge.

-For more information regarding the Adult Family Drug Court, please contact the Drug Court Coordinator at:
+For more information regarding the Adult Family Drug Court, please contact the Drug Court Coordinator at 541-388-5300 x2625

 Mental Health Court